 Dr. Vassalou is the Chief Investment Officer at Vassalou Capital Management.
 Dr. Vassalou has more than 14 years of investment experience.
 Prior to founding Vassalou Capital Management, Dr. Maria Vassalou was a Partner and Portfolio Manager at Perella Weinberg Partners, responsible for the PWP Global Macro Business.
 Dr. Vassalou joined Perella Weinberg Partners from MIO Partners, a subsidiary of McKinsey & Company, where as a Portfolio Manager she managed a similar global macro investment strategy in a dedicated legal entity, and as Head of Asset Allocation she provided counsel on allocation for liquid assets within MIO’s portfolio.
 Prior to joining MIO, Dr. Vassalou was a Global Macro Portfolio Manager at SAC Capital Advisors, LP.
 She joined SAC from Soros Fund Management where she was responsible for global quantitative research, as well as the development and management of global quantitative trading strategies.
 Dr. Vassalou began her career in academia and she was an Associate Professor of Finance at Columbia Business School which she joined in 1995.
 Dr. Vassalou is a Past President of the European Finance Association and was the Chair of the 2008 European Finance Association Meetings.
 A Research Affiliate of the Centre for Economic Policy Research (CEPR) in London for many years, Dr. Vassalou is a past member of the Academic Advisory Board of the Vienna-based Guttmann Center of Competence in Portfolio Management.
 Since 2016, she is a member of the Board of Directors of Tsakos Energy Navigation (NYSE: TNP).
 Dr. Vassalou earned a B.A. in Economics from the University of Athens, and holds a Ph.D. in Financial Economics from London Business School.
 Dr. Vassalou is the recipient of several professional awards and she was included in the 50 Leading Women in Hedge Funds in 2015.

-Born in Athens, Greece, Bill Zarkalis is the President & CEO of Titan America LLC since 2014.
+Born in Athens, Greece, Bill Zarkalis, in addition to his responsibilities as CEO of Titan America and Chairman of STET, he has assumed the title of Group Chief Operating Officer and leads our efforts to accelerate and scale up our digital transformation in all aspects: our manufacturing model, the way we interact with our customers, our supply chain and logistics, and our processes.
+Bill has also assumed responsibility to oversee our Joint Venture Apodi in Brazil.
 Bill is a business executive with an international career, having led diverse global teams across all continents, located mostly from the USA and Switzerland.
 He dedicated 18 years with The Dow Chemical Co., where he started in commercial posts, growing in experience through a fast succession of Marketing and Product Management responsibilities, culminating into global Business-Unit leadership roles.
 Among others, he served as Vice President of Dow Automotive, M&A Leader for Dupont-Dow Elastomers, Global Business Director for Specialty Plastics & Elastomers, Global Business Director for Synthetic Latex, etc. Bill joined Titan in 2008 as group Executive Director for Business Development and Strategic Planning.
 In 2010 he became the Titan group CFO, where he served until 2014 before moving into his current role in Titan America.
 He holds a Bachelor’s degree in Chemical Engineering from the National Technical University of Athens and a Master’s degree from the Pennsylvania State University.

 Mona Zulficar is one of the founding partners of Zulficar & Partners Law Firm, a specialized law firm, which was established in June 2009 and grew into one of the best ranked law firms in Egypt.
 She was previously senior partner at Shalakany Law Firm and Chair of its Executive Committee for many years She is recognized in local and international legal circles as a precedents setter and one of Egypt’s most prominent corporate, banking and project finance attorneys.
 As an M&A and capital markets transactions specialist, she has led negotiations on some of Egypt’s and the Middle East’s largest and most complex successful transactions over the past three decades.
 Ms. Zulficar has also played an instrumental role in modernizing and reforming economic and banking laws and regulations as a former member of the board of the Central Bank of Egypt and as a prominent member of national drafting committees.
 She is also a leading human rights activist, recognized locally and internationally and has initiated several successful campaigns for new legislation including women’s rights, freedom of opinion and family courts.
 She served as VP of the Constitutional Committee of 50 and played a key role in drafting the 2014 Egyptian Constitution, and is currently member of the National Council for Human Rights.
 She has served as Non-Executive Chairperson of EFG Hermes since 2008.
 She has recently been elected President of the Egyptian Microfinance Federation and has been chairing several NGOs active in social development and microfinance to poor women.
 Internationally, she has served as elected member of the international Advisory Committee of the United Nations Human Rights Council for two terms, ending in 2011.
 She holds a Bachelor of Science in Economics and Political Science from Cairo University and an LLM from Mansoura University as well as an honorary doctorate degree in law from the University of Zurich